vigetlabs/Twitter-Bootstrap-for-Omnigraffle/README.markdown

 ### Install the stencils and template (OmniGraffle 5)

-* Drag or copy the stencil file to `~/Library/Application Support/OmniGraffle/Stencils`
+* Drag or copy the stencil file to `~/Library/Application Support/The Omni Group/OmniGraffle/Stencils`
-* Drag or copy the template file to `~/Library/Application Support/OmniGraffle/Templates`
+* Drag or copy the template file to `~/Library/Application Support/The Omni Group/OmniGraffle/Templates`

+(If you have an older version of OmniGraffle these folders may be in `~/Library/Application Support/OmniGraffle/`)

 ### Install the color swatches